 My hip hurts.
-That’s how I kept describing this ache near the top of my rump, until my PT finally said it’s your glutes and probably your Piriformis muscle.
+That’s how I kept describing this ache near the top of my rump, until my Physical Therapist, Stu from Elevate PT, finally said it’s your glutes and probably your Piriformis muscle.

 Wait, did he just say I have a literal pain in the ass??

 Indeed and it’s an all too common issue.

 Even though the piriformis is a small muscle, it can have a big impact on our daily lives.
 Addressing this problem, and seeking a safe solution is key to overcoming it.